DijiesitelaQ/TSDetection/readme.md

 # yolor-a
-This repo is the implementation of ["Traffic sign detection based on the fusion of YOLOR"].
+This repo is the implementation of ["Traffic sign detection based on the fusion of YOLOR and CBAM"].

 # Install
 ```bash